thoun/bga-cards/README.md

 /* ... */

     constructor: function() {

-        // create the animation manager
+        // create the card manager
-        this.cardManager = new CardManager(this, ...);
+        this.cardManager = new CardManager(...);

         // ...
     },